SharePoint/sp-dev-docs/docs/embedded/tutorials/metadata.md

 > [!NOTE]
 > Container owners can Create, Update and Delete Container columns
-> All Container member can Read and List Container columns
+> All Container members can Read and List Container columns

 ### `microsoft.graph.fileStorageContainer` properties